michauhl/RBPBench/README.md

 Additional columns (> 6) will be ignored, although the region score column can be different from column 5 (default).
-You can specify which column should be used as region score via `--bed-score-col` (used for Wilcoxon rank sum test and optionally for filtering out regions by `--bed-sc-thr`).
+You can specify which column should be used as region score via `--bed-score-col` (used for Wilcoxon rank-sum test and optionally for filtering out regions by `--bed-sc-thr`).
 Before motif search, the input regions are filtered and optionally extended via `--ext` (e.g. `--ext 20` for up- and downstream extension of 20 nt or `--ext 30,10` for different up-